DLXPlugins/photo-block/readme.txt

 16. Save or overwrite a global style using the Global Styles modal.

 == Changelog ==

+= 1.5.1 =
+* Released 2025-11-16
+* Bug fix: global styles would error out or not work if in a query loop.

 = 1.5.0 =
 * Released 2025-11-15